karatelabs/karate/karate-core/README.md

 * screenshot('#someDiv')
 ```

-If you want to disable the HTML report "auto-embedding", pass an additional boolean argument as `false`, e.g:
+If you want to disable the "auto-embedding" into the HTML report, pass an additional boolean argument as `false`, e.g:

 ```cucumber
 * screenshot(false)